COMP1100-PAL/comp1100-pal.github.io/_posts/2017-03-24-extra-mid-sem-revision.md

 categories: worksheets wk6 midsemrevision
 ---

-# MOAR LAST MINUTE MID SEM REVISION
+# MORE LAST MINUTE MID SEM REVISION

 1. a) Convert 7-(base 10) to two's-complement binary using an 8-bit word.
 b) What is a computer algorithm?